 The system time clock is used for the system test transmission as well as the auto-arming function.
-NOTE: An option exists (question 06 location 4) which determines whether a user code is required to set the system time.
-If no user code is required then simply enter # 3 HR MIN.
+NOTE: Question 06 location 4 determines if a user code is required to set the system time; otherwise enter # 3 HR MIN.

-ZONE DIRECTORY (LCD Keypads) [#4]

-To scroll through the zone descriptions on the LCD keypad enter # 4.
+ZONE DIRECTORY (LCD Keypads) [#4] To scroll through the zone descriptions on the LCD keypad enter #4.